eliot-portevin/Typee-Typo/README.md

 ### Mac OS
 *(All the commands listed below have to be run in the terminal application without the dollar sign, which just shows the beginning of the commands.
 Don't be scared of the command line, you'll have to use it anyways to run the program, and you'll look like a hacker.)*

 On this Operating System, Python is already installed by default.
-If not, or if you wish to have the latest version running, visit their website https://www.python.org/downloads/.
-I do recommend having Python 3 installed though, since that is what I'm using, so I don't know whether it will work for other versions ¯\\\_(ツ)_/¯.
+You can check it with this command ```$ python --version```.
+If you don't have version 3 or higher, go and install it at their website https://www.python.org/downloads/.

 Next, you will need to install the Git command in order to clone this repository.
 To do so, run
 ```